-For example, if you want to display the PDFs for the category ‘Fiction’ from the year 2022, you need to use this shortcode:
+Alternatively, the plugin has a shortcode with various options for listing specific WordPress PDFs only.
+For example, if you want to display PDFs from the category ‘Fiction’ from the year 2023, you need to use this shortcode:

-International Arctic Research Center has multiple lists of PDFs on the website.
-To make this more organized and structured, IARC uses the shortcode feature to list different categories of PDFs on multiple pages.
+International Arctic Research Center has multiple lists of PDFs on their website.
+To make this more organized and structured, IARC uses the shortcode feature to list different categories of WordPress PDFs on multiple pages.

 They use it to list reports, academic publications, previous research activities, and case studies on different pages.